Galway's CitySwift secures €7m funding to double its team

-Brian O’Rourke, co-founder and CEO of CitySwift said the investment was ‘a massive vote of confidence’ in the team and its tech.
+Co-founder and CEO of CitySwift Brian O’Rourke said the investment was ‘a massive vote of confidence’ in the team and its tech.

 Galway-headquartered transport data intelligence specialist CitySwift has today (1 February) announced it has secured €7m in funding.

 The funding round was led by growth equity investor Gresham House Ventures, which invested €5m.
-The remainder was secured from existing CitySwift backers such as Irelandia Investments, the Western Development Commission and ACT Venture Capital.
+The remainder was secured from existing CitySwift backers including Irelandia Investments, the Western Development Commission and ACT Venture Capital.

 From its west of Ireland headquarters, CitySwift has been making waves across the world.
 It has had a number of successful funding rounds to date, including a €5m boost in 2022.
 At the time, the company said it would use the fresh funding to expand its platform, adding AI features for scheduling and more data tools to aid busy transport providers in cities around the world.